Leafy Eco Adapt (LEA)

 Vitalis Akora -Founder Member

-Vitalis Akora is a seasoned International Development Consultant with over 15 years of experience in policy development, strategy, and research.
-He is also the Technical Director at climatechange-hub.org.
-As a passionate advocate for Climate adaptation, he brings a unique blend of expertise and enthusiasm to LEA.
-Vitalis has held leadership roles at Adapt Capitol Africa, Achesrem, and Hennet among others , where they succeeded to achieve invaluable assets to the entities.
-Vitalis joined LEA because of the belief that his personal connection to the sustainable food security.
-From childhood experiences to professional milestones, he has been committed to empowering societies to attain sustainable food security through environmentally safe practices, fostering resilience against climate change, and advancing equitable access to resources and markets.
+Vitalis Akora is an experienced International Development Consultant with more than 15 years in policy development, strategy, and research.
+He also serves as the Technical Director at climatechange-hub.org and is a strong advocate for climate adaptation, bringing valuable expertise and passion to LEA.
+He has held key leadership roles at Adapt Capital Africa, Achesrem, and Hennet, contributing significantly to their strategic growth and impact.
+Vitalis joined LEA driven by his deep personal and professional commitment to sustainable food security.
+From early life experiences to his career achievements, he has remained dedicated to promoting environmentally responsible practices, strengthening climate resilience, and advancing equitable access to resources and markets for communities.

 Irene Awuor -Founder Member